minh160302/workload-autoscale-operator/README.md

-# workloadautoscale-operator
+# workload-autoscale-operator

 A Kubernetes operator that scales pods based on active workloads.

 ## Description

-`workloadautoscale-operator` actively listens to a message queue.
+`workload-autoscale-operator` actively listens to a message queue.
 Then, the Operator creates a pod for each message to execute them using `workerImage`, which is defined in the configuration file.
 It is designed for task-based systems where traditional CPU/memory-based autoscaling isn't effective.

 ## Getting Started